 Ridesharing Insurance in New Jersey: Are You Covered?

-In addition, ridesharing drivers may not be fully protected.
+It should be noted: ridesharing drivers may not be fully protected.
 Although ridesharing companies typically offer some form of liability insurance, drivers should check with their insurance agents to make sure they are fully covered.
-A personal auto policy generally doesn’t cover “driving for hire,” so some insurance companies are now offering ridesharing insurance.
+A personal auto policy generally doesn't cover "driving for hire," so some insurance companies are now offering ridesharing insurance.

 Car Accidents: How to File a Claim in New Jersey